Japanese Artist Hand Paints Small Rocks to Look Like Realistic Animals, and Each One Is Incredible

 12. Bulldog

 After finding an inspiring rock, Akie decides what animal it will become and then uses acrylic paints to bring her vivid imagination into a magical reality.
-The details she includes in each piece like whiskers, glimmers in eyes, and wrinkles in skin are the reason her creations look so realistic.
+The details she includes in each piece, such as whiskers, glimmers in eyes, and wrinkles in skin, are the reasons her creations look so realistic.

-She says: "To me, completing a piece of work is not about how much detail I draw, but whether I feel the life in the stone.”13.
-Chameleon
+She says: "To me, completing a piece of work is not about how much detail I draw, but whether I feel the life in the stone.”

 14. Gorilla